 Jesus’s Response to Sinners

 It’s not surprising that Jesus’s response to sinners follows the Father’s discipline of his children.
 Jesus’s “discipline” was varied, creative, looked at the heart, and moved toward reconciliation.
-His goal was always changed hearts.
+His goal was always to change hearts.

 Jesus responded uniquely with insight, creativity, and compassion to three different adulterous women.